 You'll need to provide connection string for your MongoDB Atlas cluster for Rockset to connect to it.

-mongodb+srv://<username>:<password>@cluster0.mongodb.net/test.
-You don’t need to replace username and password tags in the connection string.
+mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>.
+You don't need to replace username, password and dbname tags in the connection string.

 To ensure connectivity with Atlas, you must whitelist the inbound network access from your application environment to MongoDB Atlas by whitelisting public IP addresses.
 For more details, refer to MongoDB Atlas documentation on Whitelist Entries.
 This is the most secure and recommended way to allow Rockset to access your MongoDB cluster.
 Although, if you choose to skip adding Rockset whitelist entries, make sure you select "Allow Access From Anywhere" which enables access to the cluster from anywhere.